Poh-BrainMemLab/BrainMemLab/join.md

 ---
 # Join Our Team!

 We are looking to work with driven, talented individuals interested in the neuroscience of motivation, learning and curiosity.
-We hope to hear from you!
+We hope to hear from you, and welcome you to join our growing team!

-## Students
+## Graduate Students and Interns
 We would love to connect with **graduate students** and **interns**.
-Interested candidates can email Jia-Hou at jiahou.poh[at]nus.edu.sg
+Interested candidates can email Jia-Hou (jiahou.poh[at]nus.edu.sg) for discussion.

-## Full-Time Positions
+## Careers
 Unfortunately, we are currently **not hiring any further full-time Research Assistants**.
 Feel free to check in again for future opportunities!